 Monroe Road Small Area Plan

-The Town of Matthews is undergoing the process of creating a Small Area Plan for the Monroe Road corridor (Matthews Township Parkway west to the town limits).
-For more information please click on the following DRAFT DOCUMENT
+The Town of Matthews has created a Small Area Plan for the Monroe Road corridor (Matthews Township Parkway west to the town limits).
+For more information please click on the following Approved June 2014

 Click here for a map of the study area